 To start, just head to your Bonsai dashboard and click on "create a contract" from the right.

-Now you can choose or create your client and the project that you're creating a freelance contract with late fees for.
-You should go with the "standard template" this time.
+Now you can choose or create a client and project for the freelance contract with late fees.
+In this example we're using the "standard template".

 During the first 2 steps you will fill in the general information for the contract, and once you reach the "payment" section things get interesting.
 This is where you will add your hourly rate, and any fixed price payments.
 Last and certainly not least, you'll have the option to set up a late payment fee which best suits your business.

 Once you're done, click on "continue" and you will get to the final step of the contract creation process, where you can set up invoicing.

-Double-check everything and hit "create contract" when you want the contract to be generate.
+Double-check everything and hit "create contract" when you're ready to generate the contract.
 It will be ready to use, so feel free to send it to your client for e-signature.

 Simple workflow, right?
-If you're tempted to give Bonsai's contract product, or any other such as proposals or invoices, feel free to sign up for the trial!
+If you're tempted to give Bonsai's contract product a try, or explore any other feature such as proposals or invoices, feel free to sign up for the trial!

 3. How can late fees help my business?

 While a 5% late fee may not seem like any big deal, it can have quite the positive effect on a small business.
 Freelancers do report to getting paid more promptly when a late fee is written into a contract.
 It also shows clients that you are a legitimate, professional business, and that your payment standards are consistent with those values.
 Ultimately, when a client sees a late fee, they will prioritize your payment over someone else that doesn’t have a late fee – assuming they can pay just one of you that month.
 Since many late payments come from simply forgetting, it’s a stark reminder to pay attention to future invoices you may be issuing.